Washington DC Zoom! Whitening

 Zoom!
 Whitening Precautions

 Women who are pregnant or nursing should wait to undergo Zoom!
 Whitening.
 Children under 13 aren’t suitable candidates for this procedure either.
-Only a dentist can determine who is and is not a right candidate, thus call us for a consultation today to see if this option is right for you.
+Only a dentist can determine who is and is not the right candidate, thus call us for a consultation today to see if this option is right for you.

 Zoom!
 Teeth Whitening F.A.Q